 - making suspicious requests like attempting SQL injection queries

-Banning IPs shouldn’t be taken lightly as IP address can be shared my multiple user devices and the user behind an IP address can change over time, so there’s always a chance that we may block a legitimate user when we ban IP addresses.
+Banning IPs shouldn’t be taken lightly because many users can share the same IP address and the user behind an IP address can change over time, so there’s always a chance that we may block legitimate users.

 Bouncer’s Fastly service

-A Fastly CDN service can normally handle up to 1000 domains (this limit was undocumented).
+A Fastly CDN service can normally handle up to 1000 domains - this limit is currently undocumented.